Grant Resources

 Rat Data and Statistics

 The RGD Curation team has a great deal of experience finding and compiling rat data and we may be able to help you find information or even create specific datasets for your grant or publication.
+If you need statistics we encourage you to contact us.

 Current Rat data statistics from NCBI